 Getting There: From Jiantan MRT exit 3: Bus 41, Red 30, “Taipei Children’s Amusement Park Line 2” or 529.
 From Shilin MRT exit1: Bus 255 shuttle, Red 30, 620 or “Taipei Children’s Amusement Park Line 1”.

 While there are no large waterparks in Taipei, the closest you’ll get is Taipei Water Park, best for young kids, but only open in July and August.
 See more info in my guide to visiting Taipei with kids.

 Taiwan’s newest aquarium opened in Taoyuan city (the same city where the international airport is) in 2020.
 So far, families and other visitors seem to love it.

-Xpark features an enormous Instagram-worth tank filled with sea creatures.
+Xpark features an enormous Instagram-worthy tank filled with sea creatures.
 Other features include penguins, jellyfish, and over 400 other sea creatures.
 Some rooms and even temperature and scent-controlled to mimic the real-life environments.

-While this aquarium is quite as expansive as the one in Kenting in southern Taiwan, it is more modern and much easier to reach from Taipei.
-Buy your tickets first on Klook or on KKday and you can scan a QR code to enter instead of waiting in line for tickets.
+While this aquarium isn’t quite as big as the one in Kenting in southern Taiwan (see below), it is more modern and much easier to reach from Taipei.

 Window on World Theme Park (小人國主題樂園)

 Outside the capital, the nearest amusement park to Taipei is Window on World Theme Park (formerly “Window on China Theme Park) in southern Taoyuan City near the border with Hsinchu county.
 Despite being a contender for the title of Taiwan’s oldest theme park, Window on World remains one of the better (and often overlooked) ones in the country.